jmchilton/cloudman_openstack_bootstrap/README.md

 current setup bakes these right into the cloud images (installing them to /opt/galaxy instead of /mnt/galaxyTools).

-These scripts are so tailored to this setup, that they this is a worthless project to you.
+These scripts are so tailored to this setup, that this is a project of no worth to you.
 Hopefully though it does serve to document how to tweak CloudMan and CloudBioLinux for some alternative scenarios.
-Besides, this page http://wiki.g2.bx.psu.edu/CloudMan/OpenStack remains empty, so this is what you get ;).
+Besides, this page http://wiki.g2.bx.psu.edu/CloudMan/OpenStack remains empty, so this is what you get ;)

 1. Download these scripts and CloudBioLinux.